phaserjs/phaser/README.md

 ### Updates

+* Merged Pixi 1.5.4 with Phaser - all of the lovely new Pixi features are in, like complex Graphics objects and masking.
 * TypeScript definitions fixes and updates (thanks @clark-stevenson and @Phaiax)
 * Documentation fixes (thanks @kay-is #941)
 * BitmapData.draw can now also take a Phaser.Sprite, Phaser.Image or BitmapData object as a source type.
 As a result BitmapData.drawSprite is now depcreated.